Wild animals

 Greater blue-ringed octopus (Hapalochlaena lunulata)

 The greater blue-ringed octopus measures just between 4-6" (10-15 cm).
-It is extremely poisonous and its toxins are sufficiently potent to kill a human being in the right circumstances.
-It is identified by its large large blue rings that contrast against its yellow skin.
+It is extremely poisonous, and its toxins are sufficiently potent to kill a human being in the right circumstances.
+It is identified by its large blue rings that contrast against its yellow skin.
 When it feels threatened, it raises the intense blue tone of its rings to warn any potential predators of their great danger.

 Learn more about deadly sea animals with our article on the most venomous fish in the world.
+These octopuses are known to occupy shallow coral and rocky reefs, where they blend in seamlessly with their surroundings until they need to display their bright warning rings.

 Different Types of Octopus Species - Greater blue-ringed octopus (Hapalochlaena lunulata)